 To follow in the footsteps of Royalty make for the games at The Braemar Gathering, about 17 miles from Glenshee, which is traditionally attended by the Royal Family, whose Scottish residence Balmoral Castle, is just down the road.

 Talking of which, a trip to Balmoral Castle, is a summer must-do.
-Open from April through July, you can visit the grounds and gardens and even accompany a ranger on a Land Rover safari to get a possible sighting of birds of prey, red squirrels and red deer.
+Tucked away in equally as scenic Cairngorms National Park, it is open from April through July.
+You can visit the grounds and gardens and even accompany a ranger on a Land Rover safari to get a possible sighting of birds of prey, red squirrels and red deer.

 JM Barrie’s Birthplace